-The implementation timeline will depend on the priorities and funding from the Specialty Wood Products Partnership and the Scion Strategic Investment Funding (the new name for Scion Core).
+The implementation timeline after 2022 will depend on the priorities and funding from the Specialty Wood Products Partnership (and its successor) and the continued availability of Scion Strategic Investment Funding (Scion Core Funding).

 Figure 4.
 Eucalyptus nitens breeding programme.
 (After Stovold et al. 2010 and Baltunis et al. 2013).